BAUK261 + EC261 Both Apply

 How We Handle British Airways Differently

 For UK routes, we always submit under UK261 in sterling — never Avios.
 For Executive Club members, we formally decline any Avios offer on your behalf and file for the statutory cash amount.
 For BA Holidays claims, we assess both the Package Travel Regulations and EC261 grounds concurrently.
-UK CAA ADR is our standard escalation path for BA — they participate fully and their compliance rate is the highest of any major UK carrier.
+UK CAA ADR is our standard escalation path for BA — they participate fully and their ADR process has a strong track record.

 02Common British Airways Disruptions